getify/You-Dont-Know-JS/preface.md

 Welcome to the 2nd edition of the widely acclaimed *You Don't Know JS* (**YDKJS**) book series: *You Don't Know JS **Yet*** (**YDKJSY**).

 If you've read any of the 1st edition books, you can expect a refreshed approach in these new ones, with plenty of updated coverage of what's changed in JS over the last five years.
-But what I hope and believe you'll still *get* is the same committment to respecting JS and digging into what really makes it tick.
+But what I hope and believe you'll still *get* is the same commitment to respecting JS and digging into what really makes it tick.

 If this is your first time reading these books, I'm glad you're here.
 Prepare for a deep and extensive journey into all the corners of JavaScript.